-In this paper, we present a new model for describing the workload of the avatars that are running in a DVE.
+In this paper, we present a new model for describing the workload of avatars that are running in a DVE system.
 Experimental results show that this workload is represented by a variable function.
-Furthermore, for every avatar in each simulation step, this non-static value is related to its rate movement and the amount of clients which are surrounding it.
+For each avatar in each simulation step, this non-static value is related to its rate movement and the amount of clients which are surrounding it.
 These empirical results provide a more accurate model of avatars that can help in turn to develop more accurate partitioning strategies.
-We plan to use these results to improve DVE throughput, defined as the number of users supported by the system [16], efficiency and scalability of our DVE system, a collaborative driving simulator [5].
+We plan to use these results to improve DVE throughput (defined as the number of users supported by the system [16]) efficiency and scalability of our DVE system.
+This system is a collaborative driving simulator [5].

-The rest of the paper is organized as follow: Section 2 describes how has been traditionally handled the partitioning problem in DVE systems.
-Section 3 details the proposed avatar characterization that allows to experimentally study the behaviour of DVE systems.
+The rest of the paper is organized as follow: Section 2 describes how the partitioning problem has been traditionally handled in DVE systems.
+Section 3 details the proposed avatar characterization that allows to study the behaviour of DVE systems experimentally.
 Next, Section 4 presents some correlation and evaluation results.
 Finally, Section 5 presents some concluding remarks and future work to be done.